-Plan 2: Master plan area
+Plan 2: Master plan area (amended)

-- 3.2 The land is promoted by Taylor Wimpey and Barratt Homes through land ownership and options with co-operating landowners.
-This is marginally smaller than the total area of land to be removed from the Green Belt through the Site Allocations DPD.
-It excludes third party land that is outside of the partnership arrangement to be taken forward through the master planning process.
-This does not affect overall site capacity or delivery, as this logically forms part of a green buffer to the development and adjoining open countryside. - 3.3 A series of technical studies of the site have been undertaken and are summarised below.
+- 3.2 The land is promoted by Taylor Wimpey and Barratt Homes through land ownership and options with co-operating landowners, although a small part of the allocation within the south east corner is currently in third party ownership.
+This does not affect overall site capacity or delivery, as this land is suggested as logically forming part of a green buffer to the development and adjoining open countryside. - 3.3 A series of technical studies of the site have been undertaken and are summarised below.
 These have comprehensively addressed the deliverability of the development and identified constraints and opportunities in order to feed into the draft master plan.